aubreyross/LetsTalkTech/README.md

 # LetsTalkTech

-LetsTalkTech is a CMS style blog where developers around the world can create an account, publish and edit their own blog posts, as well as comment on existing posts published to the site.
+Following the MVC paradigm structure, LetsTalkTech is a CMS style blog where developers around the world can create an account, contribute blog posts, and provide comment/feedback on existing posts, as well.

 ## User Story